 After preparing ingredients, place them all into a blender or food processor.
 Process until the mixture is thick and creamy.
 Store the dip in the refrigerator to thicken and until ready to serve.
 Serve the dip with fresh veggies, pita bread, or whole grain crackers.

 2 garlic cloves

 Handful of fresh greens (such as arugula, kale, or spinach)

 Fresh thyme or parsley, chopped (about 2 Tbsp.)

 10 eggs (organic if possible)

 Start a deep skillet on low/medium heat.
 Chop garlic cloves and fresh thyme or parsley.
 Whisk eggs in a bowl and add the rest of the ingredients.
-Then pour into a cast-iron skillet.
-Place skillet in the oven to bake at 350 for 12 to 15 minutes.
+Then pour into an oiled, cast-iron skillet.
+Place skillet in the oven to bake at 350 for 15 to 20 minutes.